 Marlborough Green Lipped Mussels

 These green gems of goodness can grow up to 240 mm long and have handfuls of health benefits as well as being exceptionally tasty, containing necessary omega-3s and being packed with protein.
 Mussel farming makes up the majority of the country’s seafood industry, with over 550 farms nationwide that export to over 50 countries across the world.
-Although nothing beats the experience of sampling them fresh from the mussel farm, paired with your favourite brand of crisp Marlborough sauv blanc, the best place to catch them in Christchurch is Pomeroy’s, the iconic family-owned pub renowned for its comfortable atmosphere, great restaurant and wide range of boutique beers on tap.
+Although nothing beats the experience of sampling them fresh from the mussel farm, paired with your favourite brand of crisp Marlborough sauvion blanc, the best place to catch them in Christchurch is Pomeroy’s, the iconic family-owned pub renowned for its comfortable atmosphere, great restaurant and a wide range of boutique beers on tap.

 If you have some extra time in New Zealand you can do what we did and hire a car.
 Take a drive up the beautiful East Coast to the quaint seaside town of Kaikoura where you will have the opportunity to gorge on fresh Paua.
 Somewhat of an acquired taste, “Paua” is a type of marine snail (Abalone) only found in New Zealand and has been enjoyed by people since this country was settled.
 Due to their relatively stagnant lifestyle, Paua are easy to catch and make a particularly lucrative contribution to the New Zealand export market, particularly for Asian markets like China.
 One of the best places to eat Paua is at the Maori restaurant Paua Barn Cafe & Bar in Kaikoura.

 Here you can sit in the large outdoor dining area with Polynesia-inspired décor and feast on a platter of Paua while overlooking the beautiful mountains.
-You still have the pleasure, if you wish, of booking a park-side Christchurch hotel through Expedia, while managing to squeeze in some seaside action around the same time.
+You still have the pleasure, if you wish, of booking a park-side Christchurch hotel, while managing to squeeze in some seaside action around the same time.
 If you want something a bit more intimate, there’s a hotel that comes highly recommended, The Chateau on the Park.

 Renowned as being the most flavoursome of their kind in the world, people flock from all over the globe for the opening of the Bluff oyster season, which kicks off in March and runs until June/July, depending on when quotas are reached.
 Grown slowly in the pure, clear waters of the Foveaux Strait, these fat, juicy morsels top the fantasy list of most fresh seafood fans.
 If you can’t make the crazy cool opening-of-the-season festival down South, Christchurch is probably the second best place to source these beauties, with many of the restaurants adding special Oyster dishes over the Autumn/Winter months.
 Vinnie’s Restaurant and Rotherhams are two of the best places to get your fix — without having to pay an exorbitant price.